Stroke & Vascular Disorders

 • Isolated transverse sinus thrombosis frequently presents with isolated headache or isolated intracranial hypertension.
 Less commonly, it may also present with focal deficits (hemianopia, contralateral weakness, and aphasia) or seizures.
 Aphasia may occur if the left transverse sinus is affected. | |

-Despite an increased risk for thrombosis, the prognosis of most hypercoagulable states is excellent.
-Overall mortality is not higher in patients with protein C or antithrombin III deficiency than in the general population (03; 163) nor is mortality increased in patients with factor V Leiden (75).
+Despite an increased risk for thrombosis, the prognosis of most hypercoagulable states is good.
+Overall mortality is not higher in patients with protein C or antithrombin III deficiency than in the general population (03; 178) nor is mortality increased in patients with factor V Leiden (80).
 However, massive pulmonary embolism, cerebral venous thrombosis, and ischemic stroke are associated with increased mortality.
 Complications of ischemic stroke and cerebral venous thrombosis include long-term neurologic morbidity and seizures.

-Retrospective studies in select families with factor V Leiden or deficiencies of protein C, protein S, or antithrombin III suggest a lifetime prevalence of thrombosis of over 50% (38; 75).
-Many patients remain asymptomatic, however, and prospective data indicate that the true prevalence of thrombosis in such patients may be considerably lower (41).
-The risk of recurrence of ischemic stroke in patients with the antiphospholipid antibody syndrome is not well established but is likely increased by the presence of lupus or multiple antiphospholipid antibodies.
+Retrospective studies in select families with factor V Leiden or deficiencies of protein C, protein S, or antithrombin III suggest a lifetime prevalence of thrombosis of over 50% (41; 80).
+Many patients remain asymptomatic, however, and prospective data indicate that the true prevalence of thrombosis in such patients may be considerably lower (44).
+The risk of recurrence of ischemic stroke in patients with the antiphospholipid antibody syndrome is not well established but is increased by the presence of lupus or three or more antiphospholipid antibodies (“triple positive” patients).

 A 49-year-old woman with active tobacco use was admitted to the hospital in 2017 for acute infarcts in the right hemisphere.
 Stroke work-up was negative for large artery cervical or intracranial atherosclerosis, and transesophageal echocardiogram was negative for significant valvular disease or embolic source.
 Labs revealed triple-positive antiphospholipid syndrome.
 Based on the lack of clinical trial data regarding the use of direct oral anticoagulants (DOACs) for antiphospholipid syndrome at that time and patient preference, she was started on apixaban 5 mg twice daily.
 She successfully quit smoking.
 An echocardiogram performed for shortness of breath in 2018 subsequently revealed Libman-Sacks (culture negative) endocarditis and severe mitral valve regurgitation.
 She underwent mechanical mitral valve replacement, and anticoagulation was switched to warfarin, INR goal 2.5 to 3.5, and aspirin 81 mg daily.
 She had one seizure in 2019 and was started on levetiracetam 500 mg twice daily.
 In 2020, she was diagnosed with undifferentiated connective tissue disorder and was started on hydroxychloroquine 400 mg daily.
 She remains neurologically stable without recurrent stroke.